Lula presses to remove crusading Brazil judge from his case

 The judge's explanation of his decision before the Supreme Court also suggested that Lula had obstructed justice and concealed ownership of a country estate, Lula's lawyers told journalists in Sao Paulo, calling Moro an "accusatory judge."

-The federal court in the southern city of Curitiba, where Moro has overseen a multibillion-dollar bribery probe centered on state oil company Petrobras, said in a statement that Moro would answer the accusations through the legal process.
+The federal court in the southern city of Curitiba, where Moro has overseen a multibillion-dollar bribery probe centered on state oil company Petrobras, did not immediately respond to requests for comment.

 Lula is under investigation for allegedly receiving luxury real estate and speaking engagements from engineering groups implicated in the Petrobras scandal.